aadhilmsyed/EventsBot/README.md

   - `send_saw.py`: Module that sends 'SAW' on deleted messages if not in a restricted channel.
   - `monthly_roles.py`: Module that updates roles based on each member's flight hours.

 ## Contributing

 We welcome contributions from the GeoFS community!
 Whether you're a developer interested in enhancing the bot's capabilities or a user with suggestions for improvements, we encourage you to get involved.
+You can contribute by creating issues, making pull requests, or following our coding style guide.

-If you are interested in contributing to this bot, please message `the._.pickle` on discord.
+For contributions, please message `the._.pickle` on Discord.

-## License
+## Usage Terms

-The GeoFS Events CoPilot is released under the [MIT License](LICENSE).
-This open-source license grants you the freedom to use, modify, and distribute the bot while ensuring that proper attribution is given.
+This source code is provided solely for the purpose of running the GeoFS Events CoPilot Discord Bot in the context of the GeoFS Events Discord Server.
+Any use, reproduction, modification, or distribution of this source code for other projects or purposes is strictly prohibited.

-© | GeoFS Flights Channel 2023
+© GeoFS Flights Channel 2023.
+All Rights Reserved.

----
+For questions or support, join our [Discord Server](https://discord.gg/nCWhNgN).